-Also known as “Floating Gold” and Whale vomit, Ambergris is one of the rarest & most precious gifts of Nature.
-Coveted since ancient times for it’s value in perfumery, incense making and traditional medicine.
+Ambergris is one of the rarest & most precious gifts of Nature, and coveted since ancient times for it’s value in perfumery, incense making and traditional medicine.
 Considered an aphrodisiac since time immemorial, it fetches Astronomical prices for those lucky enough to find it washed up on beaches around the world.

 Ambergris is a waxy material similar in chemical structure to cholesterol that collects in the stomach of the Sperm Whale, (Physeter macrocephalus).
 Produced in its bile duct, it coats irritants and indigestible objects and prepares them for safe evacuation.
 Theories vary as to which end of the whale they find egress.

-Till recently these indigestables were limited to Squid beaks and other natural inclusions of an oceanic diet.
+Till recently these indigestible contaminants were limited to Squid beaks and other natural inclusions of an oceanic diet.
 Now, however, one finds a variety of foreign objects collected in whale digestive tracts and wrapped up in Ambergris.

 Ocean Gold in the age of plastic

-A recent purchase of 2 lumps disclosed layers of plastic bags tightly wrapped in Ambergris pointing a finger at the deteriorating state of our oceans.
-A reminder for us to forgo the use of plastic whenever possible.
+A recent purchase of 2 large pieces of Ambergris disclosed multiple layers of plastic bags tightly wrapped in Ambergris pointing a finger at the deteriorating state of our oceans.
+A reminder of the destructive impact we have on ocean life around the world.

 A unique perfume ingredient